jenkinsci/job-dsl-plugin/CONTRIBUTING.md

 ## Documentation
 * Add an entry to the [Release Notes](docs/Home.md#release-notes).
-* Make sure the DSL methods are annotated with @RequiresPlugin, including the plugin ID and a minimum version, if applicable.
-* Make sure the DSL methods are given a @since <version> in their GroovyDoc.
+* Make sure the DSL methods
-* For each DSL method that you add...
-   * annotate with @RequiresPlugin, including the plugin ID and a minimum version, if applicable.
+   * are annotated with `@RequiresPlugin`, including the plugin ID and a minimum version, if applicable.
-   * add a @since <version> in the GroovyDoc.
+   * are given a `@since <version>` in the GroovyDoc.
-   * add a short description in the JavaDoc.
-Alternatively, if the description is longer, you can create a markdown file in `job-dsl-core/api-docs/`.
+   * have a short description in the GroovyDoc.

 ```groovy
     /**
      * Generate configuration for Mercurial.
      *